Skip to main content

 Article 83 — Post-market surveillance system

-• Article 83(1): Obligation to plan, establish, document, implement, maintain and update a PMS system — addressed in this PMS Plan (R-TF-007-001) and GP-007 Post-market surveillance, § Post-market surveillance system.
+• Article 83(1): Obligation to plan, establish, document, implement, maintain and update a PMS system proportionate to the risk class and integrated in the quality management system — addressed in this PMS Plan (R-TF-007-001) and GP-007 Post-market surveillance, § Post-market surveillance system.

-• Article 83(2): PMS system shall be suited to actively and systematically gather, record and analyse relevant data — addressed in GP-007, § Post-market surveillance system; GP-020 Data analysis, § Data analysis procedure.
+• Article 83(2): PMS system shall be suited to actively and systematically gather, record and analyse relevant data on the quality, performance and safety of the device throughout its entire lifetime, and to draw necessary conclusions and determine, implement and monitor preventive and corrective actions — addressed in GP-007, § Post-market surveillance system; § Active monitoring of the information received; GP-020 Data analysis, § Data analysis procedure.

 Article 86 — Periodic safety update report